-Beyond the fact that this analog format is evinced by our best neuroscience (Roitman et al. 2007; Nieder 2016), a key motivation for positing analog representations of this sort, has been the observation that if the ANS's representations are couched in an analog format, this could explain the ANS's conformity to Weber's Law given how noise naturally accumulates in analog systems (Meck & Church 1983).
+Beyond the fact that this analog format is arguably evinced by neuroscientific results in closely related, non-human primates (Roitman et al. 2007; Nieder 2016), a key motivation for positing analog representations in this context, has been the observation that if the ANS's representations are couched in an analog format, this could explain the ANS's conformity to Weber's Law given how noise naturally accumulates in analog systems (Meck & Church 1983).

-To illustrate, imagine keeping count of the goals scored at a football match by pouring one cup of water into a bucket A whenever team A scores a goal and a separate cup of water into a bucket B whenever team B does.
+To appreciate the basic idea, imagine keeping count of goals scored at a football match by pouring one cup of water into a bucket A when team A scores a goal and a separate cup of water into a bucket B when team B does.
 Under these conditions, you might expect that the bucket with the most water at the end of the game will correspond to that of the winning team.
-However, if each cupful being poured varies in volume, then this noise could lead to systematic "errors" of a sort that would conform to Weber's Law.
+However, if each cupful varies in volume, noise of this sort could lead to systematic "errors" that imply conformity to Weber's Law.
 For instance, if each cupful poured into bucket A contains 200ml of water and each cupful poured into bucket B contains 300ml of water, then the bucket with the most water will reliably correspond to that of the winning team just in case the winners win by 2 goals to 1, but not by 3 goals to 4, irrespective of the absolute numbers of goals involved.
 More generally: accuracy will now be predicted by the ratio between the numbers of goals scored.
-Since noise of some analogous sort is more or less inevitable in real-world analog systems, like those implemented in the brain, a prevailing orthodoxy has been that Weber's Law results from the analog format of the representations underwriting ANS performance plus the inevitable patterns of noise that arise in the brain's construction of its sensory representations (Beck 2019; Beck & Clarke forthcoming).
+Since noise is inevitable in real-world analog systems, like those implemented in the brain, a prevailing orthodoxy has been that Weber's Law results from the analog format of the representations underwriting ANS performance plus the patterns of noise that arise in the brain's construction of its sensory representations (see Beck & Clarke forthcoming for more detail).

-What's crucial here is that this should compel us to hold that subitizing encodes numerical information in a different format entirely.
+What's matters for us is that this should compel us to hold that subitizing encodes numerical information in a different format entirely.
 For if one holds that the format of ANS representations implies the ANS's conformity to Weber's Law, then the fact that subitizing does not conform to Weber's Law implies that its representations must somehow differ in how they make numerical information "explicit" and "accessible" (Marr 1980: 20-22).
 For instance, if the subitizing system represents small numbers precisely (Margolis 2020), one might conjecture that these are couched in a non-analog digital format - e.g., that these are digital symbols, ONE TWO and THREE, in the language of thought (Quilty-Dunn et al. 2023).
 Alternatively, one might deny that subitizing involves the explicit representation of numerical content and instead hold that the discriminations performed in subitizing tasks result from numerical information that is merely implicit in the number of individuals explicitly represented (Feigenson et al. 2004).
 Either way: Subitizing representations cannot encode numerical information in the same format as approximate number representations if approximate number representations have a format which implies the ANS's conformity to Weber's Law.
 This is for the simple, and uncontroversial, reason that subitizing does not conform to Weber's Law.
 Thus, I draw Interim Conclusion 1 - ANS and subitizing representations encode numerical information in different formats.